 Keep in mind that supplements are supplementary.
 They complement, not replace, a health and balanced diet, adequate sleep, sufficient physical activity and effective stress management.

-Impaired absorption – dysfunctional digestive processes, gut problems, chronic stress, overactive sympathetic nervous system activity and poor sleep quality may all impact how much of the food you eat is actually made available for your body to process.
+Digestive disorders, gut problems, chronic stress, and poor sleep quality may all impact how much of the food you eat is actually made available for your body to process.

-Ineffective nutrient utilisation – certain medications and genetic polymorphisms may affect your body’s ability to actually use the nutrients that it absorbs.
-Disrupted biochemical activity may reduce metabolic processes and the conversion of certain nutrients into their active forms.
+Some medications and genetic variances may affect your body’s ability to actually use the nutrients that it absorbs, impairing metabolic processes that convert certain nutrients into their active forms.